mlsgrnt/busBoard/README.md

 #### I am very proud that in an early build I predicted the iOS 13 design paradigm of modals popping up from the bottom!
 <img src="demo.gif" width="300">

 Later I shifted to a cool push pop animation where the entry expanded to a full view!
 Sadly I never took a video of this while the app worked.
+I should've though!
+I even had this really cool blob view to show all stations which matched the screens in the busses...

 Does not work anymore...
 The API server I built for this was really hastily thrown together and would be a huge hassle to fix.